MeghaSinghall/Contact-management-system/README.md

 # Go to SteinHQ
 - Visit **[https://steinhq.com/]**.
 - Sign in with your Google account
-- Go to dashboard and click **"New API from Sheet"**
+- Go to the dashboard and click **New API from Sheet**
-- Paste Google sheet link
+- Paste the Google sheet link
 - After connecting, Stein will generate a unique API URL.